Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 ESL Present Simple Game - Grammar and Speaking: Matching, Forming and Reading Sentences, True or False, Guessing - Pair Work - Elementary (A1-A2) - 30 minutes

 In this free present simple true or false guessing game, students make collocations and then use them in a guessing game where they make true or false present simple affirmative and negative statements.
 Students begin by matching verbs with nouns or noun phrases on their worksheet.
 Students then write 12 present simple affirmative and negative statements about themselves using the verb-noun collocations.
 Half the sentences should be true and half should be false.
-In pairs, students then take it in turns to read one of their present simple statements and their partner decides if it is true or false.
+In pairs, students then take turns reading one of their present simple statements to their partner who decides if it is true or false.
 Students score one point for each correct guess.
 The student with the most points at the end of the game is the winner.

 Fact or Fiction?
 Preview